Media-Ed-Online/intro-web-dev-2017aut/modules/topic-02/_posts/2017-01-04-text-docs-editors.md

 ##### Packages
 Packages add functionality to your editor.
 1. Navigate to the "Atom" main menu > Preferences... > Install.
 2. Search for these packages.
 Install.
 - _highlight-selected_ - Highlights all occurrences of a selected word.
 This is useful for debugging.
 - _fonts_ - Many fonts that can easily be selected for use in Atom.
 - _file-icons_ - Displays file type icons next to files in the sidebar.
 - _language-markdown_ - Adds syntax support to themes without markdown syntax.
 - _todo-show_ - Tools for showing “TODO”-s in code.
 - _base linter_ - Base package to show code errors.
-Couple with *linter_htmlhint* and *linter_csslint*
+Couple with *linter_htmlhint* and *linter_stylelint*
 - _open-recent_ - Adds “open recent” functionality to the File menu in Atom.
-- _pigments_ Highlights color values in files.
+- _pigments_ 0 Highlights color values in files.

+<div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://player.vimeo.com/video/232293574?color=1CCDCA&title=0&byline=0&portrait=0" frameborder="0" allowfullscreen></iframe></div>

-More can be found on the [scotch websites discussion of Atom](https://scotch.io/bar-talk/best-of-atom-features-plugins-acting-like-sublime-text)
+More can be found on the [scotch websites discussion of Atom](https://scotch.io/bar-talk/best-of-atom-features-plugins-acting-like-sublime-text) if you're interested.

 # { TODO: }